Montana

 Greater Yellowstone Area Expected to Become Warmer, Drier

-This image shows a research raft on Spider Lake, Wind River Indian Reservation, Wind River Range, Wyoming.
+[ad_1] This image shows a research raft on Spider Lake, Wind River Indian Reservation, Wind River Range, Wyoming.
 (Credit: Bryan Schuman, University of Wyoming) Scientists with the U.S. Geological Survey, Montana State University and the University of Wyoming studied climate change in the Greater Yellowstone Area (GYA) from 1950-2018.
-They evaluated how these changes could progress …
+They evaluated how these changes could …

 Read moreGreater Yellowstone Area Expected to Become Warmer, Drier